Ailuridae

 Ailuridae is a family in the mammal order Carnivora.
 The family consists of the red panda (the sole living representative) and its extinct relatives.

 Georges Cuvier first described Ailurus as belonging to the raccoon family in 1825; this classification has been controversial ever since.
 It was classified in the raccoon family because of morphological similarities of the head, colored ringed tail, and other morphological and ecological characteristics.
 Somewhat later, it was assigned to the bear family.

 Molecular phylogenetic studies had shown that, as an ancient species in the order Carnivora, the red panda is relatively close to the American raccoon and may be either a monotypic family or a subfamily within the procyonid family.
 An in-depth mitochondrial DNA population analysis study stated: "According to the fossil record, the Red Panda diverged from its common ancestor with bears about 40 million years ago."
 With this divergence, by comparing the sequence difference between the red panda and the raccoon, the observed mutation rate for the red panda was calculated to be on the order of 109, which is apparently an underestimate compared with the average rate in mammals.
 This underestimation is probably due to multiple recurrent mutations as the divergence between the red panda and the raccoon is extremely deep.

 The most recent molecular-systematic DNA research places the red panda into its own independent family, Ailuridae.
-Ailuridae are, in turn, part of a trichotomy within the broad superfamily Musteloidea that also includes the Procyonidae (raccoons) and a group that further subdivides into the Mephitidae (skunks) and Mustelidae (weasels); but it is not a bear (Ursidae).
+Ailuridae are, in turn, part of a trichotomy within the broad superfamily Musteloidea that also includes the Procyonidae (raccoons), the Mephitidae (skunks), and Mustelidae (weasels); but it is not a bear (Ursidae).

 Ailurids appear to have originated during the Late Oligocene to Early Miocene in Europe.
 The earliest known member, Amphictis, was likely an unspecialised carnivore, based on its dentition.
 Ailurids subsequently dispersed into Asia and North America.
 The puma-sized Simocyon found in Middle Miocene-Early Pliocene of Europe, North America and China was likely a hypercarnivore.
 Like modern red panda it had a "false thumb" to aid in climbing.
 Members of the subfamily Ailurinae, which includes the modern red panda as well as the extinct genera Pristinailurus and Parailurus, developed a specialised dental morphology with blunted cusps, creating an effective grinding surface to process plant material.

 Classification

-The relationship of the Ailuridae with other carnivorans is shown in the following phylogenetic tree, which is based on the molecular phylogenetic analysis of six genes in Flynn, 2005.
+The relationship of the Ailuridae with other carnivorans is shown in the following phylogenetic tree, which is based on the molecular phylogenetic analysis of six genes in Flynn (2005), with the musteloids updated following the multigene analysis of Law et al. (2018).

 In addition to Ailurus, the family Ailuridae includes seven extinct genera, most of which are assigned to three subfamilies: Amphictinae, Simocyoninae, and Ailurinae.